buildtesters/buildtest/docs/contributing/maintainer_guide.rst

 Merge Settings
 ----------------

-We have disabled ``Merge Commits`` for the Merge button in Pull Request.
-This was done because we wanted a linear history as a requirement for ``devel`` branch.
-This avoids having a maintainer accidently merge a PR with ``Merge Commit`` which adds an extra commit.

-Shown below is the recommended configuration.
+We have enabled all commit types i.e (merge commits, squash merging, rebase merging) for merging Pull Request.
+Shown below is the recommended configuration, if you see a deviation please inform the maintainers.

 .. image:: buildtest_merge_options.png